geb/geb/doc/manual/src/chapters/040-pages.md

 Default value: `false`

+Allowed values:

+* **`true`** - wait for the content using the _default wait_ configuration
+* **a string** - wait for the content using the _wait preset_ with this name from the configuration
+* **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
+* **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

+Any other value will be interpreted as `false`.

 The `wait` option allows Geb to wait an amount of time for content to appear on the page, instead of throwing a [`RequiredPageContentNotPresent`](api/geb/error/RequiredPageContentNotPresent.html) exception if the content is not present when requested.

     class DynamicPage extends Page {